7 Things All First Time Home Sellers Should Know

 Listing homes at the right sale price was the most difficult achievement by “For Sale By Owner” (FSBO) sellers in 2022.7 Fortunately, there are a few methods you can use to determine your home’s value:

-1. When determining your asking price, make sure you arrive at a competitive number to attract serious buyers and comparable offers.
+- When determining your asking price, make sure you arrive at a competitive number to attract a serious interested buyer and comparable offers.

 #4 Decide How Much Time You Need